isomerpages/gb-assist/pages/solutionrepo/solution391.md

 N.A. for non-SMEs

 #### Things to Note
+More than or equal to quipment must meet the following:
+- Minimum of 10 trays
+- Freezer must be able to go below -18?C
+- Ability to load with a trolley (optional)

-More than or equal to 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR No change in vendor allowed
+Additional criteria: =30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

-The purchase of pre-owned/used equipment is not supportable
+No change in vendor allowed

 #### Contact Information
 N.A.